-- The investment manager's ESG team: The "ESG specialists", made up of an ESG manager (7 years + of experience in ESG) and two ESG research support staff (junior experience in ESG).
-All three aim to deal with E, S and G issues in detail.
-They are the ones who carry out the detailed ESG analyses on our issuers, but also the direct commitments, and all the other collaborative participations (UNPRI initiatives) deemed relevant. - The investment manager's investment team: If the managers and analysts focus primarily on financial analysis, they are also very competent on governance issues as well as are generalists on environmental themes, in particular evaluating existing transition capacities with their eye - The investment manager's sales team: Are involved with all the preparation and elaboration of ESG-related marketing documents.
-They are also the first contacts to clients and are the bridged between clients' expectations the investment manager's evolving and ESG strategy. - The investment manager's operations, IT, compliance and risk team: This is another key aspect of our ESG implementation: the operations' team are here to make sure that exclusions lists are properly respected and monitor on a daily basis all our different ESG alerts (ESG scorings on all instruments, controversies or UNGC alerts etc).
-The IT team is involved with the building and maintenance of our internal ESG platform, where all our ESG internal reviews and engagements are being recorded.
-The compliance and risk team is involved with all the ESG regulatory checks and risks reviews.
+- The investment manager's ESG team: The "ESG specialists", made up of an ESG manager (>10 years of experience) and one or two ESG research support staff.
+All aim to deal with E, S and G issues in detail.
+They are the ones who carry out the detailed ESG analyses on our issuers, but also the direct commitments, and the other collaborative participations (UNPRI initiatives) deemed relevant.

+- The investment manager's investment team: If the managers and analysts focus primarily on financial analysis, they are also very competent on governance issues as well as are generalists on environmental themes, in particular evaluating existing transition capacities with their eye of engineer.

+- The investment manager's operations, IT, compliance and risk team: This is another key aspect of our ESG implementation: the operations' team are here to make sure that exclusions lists are properly respected and monitored on a daily basis for our different ESG alerts (i.e. : ESG scorings on all instruments, controversies or UNGC alerts).
+The IT team is involved with the building and maintenance of our internal ESG platform, where our ESG internal reviews and engagements are stored.
+The compliance and risk team is involved with the ESG regulatory checks and risks reviews.